 The use of modelling tools has primary advantages for the analysis of health and social systems, and secondary benefits for guiding the policy decision making process.
+V.

-From a research perspective modelling can:
+Primary uses of the tool (relevant to decision making) From a research perspective modelling can:

-- (1) generate and verify hypotheses - (2) express interest through the process of Knowledge Discovery from Data (KDD)

-(3) specify information processing and present outcomes of analytical reasoning processes

-(4) identify hidden information and elicit tacit knowledge that can be formalised and transformed into rules for further data analysis (Chung et al, 2018)

-(5) facilitate knowledge transfer between researchers and policy makers

-From a policy and managerial perspective modelling can:
+- (1) generate and verify hypotheses - (2) express interest through the process of Knowledge Discovery from Data (KDD) - (3) specify information processing and present outcomes of analytical reasoning processes - (4) identify hidden information and elicit tacit knowledge that can be formalised and transformed into rules for further data analysis (Chung et al, 2018) - (5) facilitate knowledge transfer between researchers and policy makers policy and managerial perspective modelling can:

+VI.
+Enhanced potential of the tool with additional information From a